loipf/DNAvc-pipeline/README.md

 ```

-by default, all output will be saved into the `data` folder of the current directory
+by default, all output will be saved into the `data` folder of the current directory.
+mapped `.bam` files must already be indexed.